MicrosoftDocs/azure-aks-docs/articles/aks/mongodb-overview.md

 * Ensure that the MongoDB cluster can effectively handle large datasets and high-throughput operations.
 * Maintain high availability and fault tolerance.

-It will accomplish this goal through the use of replica sets, anti-affinity rules, and proper resource allocation.
+The solution will accomplish this goal through the use of replica sets, anti-affinity rules, and proper resource allocation.

 ### Deployment strategy